ghosert/VimProject/note-taking/zybuluo-improvement.md

 - [ ] [[#Integrate AI to Cmd Markdown]]
 - [ ] latest release
     - [ ] redirect zybuluo.com to zybuluo.com/cmd instead of /mdeditor for google seo and advertise
-- [ ] figure out why amazon fee is still high
+- [ ] figure out why amazon fee is still high, use ai to analize the access.log for cost
 - [ ] check all the zybuluo changes at zybuluo.com my notes.
 - [ ] Use local LLM to detect bad notes/users and delete them in both local and prod database
 - [ ] select count(1) from user_notes limit 100 and date range is slow in prod. this impacts /admin/user_notes page, timeout issue. check how to enhance timeout and make sql faster
-- [ ] block too many registered users from the same ip to post too many notes
 - [ ] update appcache by making mdeditor js/css changes to update ssl validation date, read details in SETUP.markdown
 - [ ] copy paste a vim guide for cmd markdown
 - [ ] Don't allow the customer to refresh the read count forever